joeesteves/conty/README.md

 in your config.exs file

 config :conty, :options,
-  organization_module: 'Organization module related to transactions and entries, if module is passed here you must uncomment organization_id lines on migrations before running them'
+  organization_module: 'Organization module related to transactions and entries.
+If a module is passed here, you must uncomment organization_id lines on migrations before running them.'

 # conty